An automation is a series of actions and communications that are triggered by a contact's behavior.

-Please NoteIf unsubscribing the user from the list the workflow triggered off of, make sure to add this as the last action in the workflow
+Please NoteIf unsubscribing the contact from the list the automation triggered off of, make sure to add this as the last action in the funnel

 |Wait||This action holds the contact at a certain point in the automation based on the wait time chosen.|

 ||Create an email to send to your user|

 ||Send an SMS to your user, provided that you have their phone number|

 |Notification||Notify someone on your internal team that a contact has reached this point in the funnel|

 | Conditional Split

 || Allows you to segment your audience using AND/OR conditional logic (note that deleting a Conditional Split node will delete all subsequent nodes in the Automation)

 ||Allows you to set a goal for contacts.
 If the conditions of your goal are reached, the automation stops for that contact|